Breaking Eggs

 Screaming About Nothing

 I spend the majority of my days with two cats, Jerry and Sterling.
-They’re generally charmingly weird companions, though I’ve recently noticed that anytime I go near the kitchen, for any reason, Sterling follows me.
-The reason he follows me is simple: the...
+They’re charming, weird companions who typically spend their days staring out windows, napping, and occasionally wrestling, though I’ve recently noticed that anytime I go near the kitchen...

 Use the Machine, Dummy